jsa-research/limbus-buildgen/README.md

 ##### Towards 1.0.0
 This release will implement the rest of the features to reach feature completeness.

+* Add post- and pre-build shell commands to artifacts
 * Add sub-configurations that override properties when activated through command line options
 * Override all configuration properties using flags
 * Autoconf & Automake support